 - Some chainsaws can be really thirsty to the point it feels it costs you more to run the chainsaw, then it would cost you to get a tree removed professionally.
 However, I found this chainsaw to be very economical without sacrificing power.

 Remington Rebel 14 Inch Gas Chainsaw

-It’s a very reliable engine that starts very easy, which is something my shoulder was thankful for.
-This chainsaw was easily able to get through tree limbs, and medium-sized trees like they were butter.
+It’s a very reliable engine that starts very easily, which is something my shoulder was thankful for.
+This chainsaw was easily able to get through tree limbs and medium-sized trees like they were butter.